DRExallnet/LatAmHackathon/README.md

 # 2. Hackathon
 ### 2.1 Goal
 The goal of this hackathon was to establish the foundations upon which we could construct a minimum viable product.
-As such, work was consolidated into five sectors:
+As such, work was consolidated into six sectors:

 1. Construction of a solar minigrid based out of Guayaquil, Ecuador
 2. Onboarding solar minigrid sensor data to Robonomics blockchain